V4Fire/Client/src/components/super/i-input/README.md

 #### [attrsProp]

-Additional attributes are provided to the "internal" (native) input tag.
+Additional attributes that are provided to the native form control within the component.

 ```
 < b-input-hidden :attrs = {type: 'checkbox'}
 ```

-#### [cache]

-A boolean value that enables or disables caching of a component value by the associated form.
-The caching is mean that if the component value does not change since the last sending of the form, it won't be sent again.

 #### [disallow]

-Component values that are not allowed to send via a form.
+Component value(s) that cannot be submitted via the associated form.
-If a component value matches with one of the denied conditions, the form value will be equal to `undefined`.
+If the component value matches with one of the denied conditions, the component form value will be set to undefined.

-The parameter can take a value or a list of values to ban.
+The parameter can take a value or an iterable of values to disallow.
-Also, the parameter can be passed as a function or regular expression.
+You can also pass the parameter as a function or a regular expression.

 ```
 /// Disallow values that contain only whitespaces